Types of Digital Marketing

 Clarity Before Spend

-- Better framing of the actual problem
+- Stronger framing of the actual constraint

-- Less overlap between tactics
+- Less overlap between tactics and vendors

-- Stronger sequencing from the start
+- Better sequencing from the first engagement

 Smarter Service Selection

-- Defined first engagements
+- Defined first engagements you can evaluate

 Scalable Execution

-- Productized delivery paths
+- Productized delivery paths inside each domain

-- Clearer ownership and governance
+- Clearer ownership and governance as scope grows

 Clarify